-If you’re banking in a risk-prone jurisdiction this could have serious implications.
+If you’re banking in a risk-prone jurisdiction, this could have serious implications.
 That doesn’t mean you shouldn’t bank there.
-But, like all the considerations discussed, you should make an informed decisions.
+But, like all the considerations discussed, you should make an informed decision.

 An example of a jurisdiction that is known for having banks that operate loose KYC is Georgia.
 Their compliance is slack and they do not participate in information sharing arrangements.
 But as mentioned, this jurisdiction is very popular with several groups.
 In fact, many Insiders already bank here.

 But by not forcing tough regulations they might end up attracting money launderers.
 Similarly, clients engaged in illicit activities are more prone to banking here.
 This could result in your account being collateral damage in a very messy situation.

 Knowing how a jurisdiction ranks with regulators can tell you a lot about banking there.
 This is especially true when considering the groups setting bank and compliance policy.

 For instance, an account in “high-risk” jurisdiction will have problems receiving payments.
 Similarly, accounts in “monitored” jurisdictions will have problems sending international wires.

 To clarify, the Financial Action Task Force (FATF) sets standards internationally.
 They focus on policies that combat money laundering and terrorist financing.
 They insist that strong compliance and anti-money laundering policies will make corruption difficult.
 Make sense.

 To extrapolate, criminals won’t want to open accounts in jurisdictions with strong regulations.
 And, fair enough.
 Why would they waste their time when the country next door doesn’t ask any questions?